How to Become an RN in Idaho: 5 Steps

 Step 5: Keep Your License Up to Date

-Idaho requires registered nurses to renew their licenses every two years.
+Idaho requires registered nurses to renew their licenses every two years with your license expiring on your birthday.
 To stay active, you’ll need to meet continuing competency requirements, submit the renewal application by the deadline, and pay the $70 renewal fee.
-For more details, visit our guide on license renewals by state.

-Now that you know how to become an RN in Idaho, let’s take a closer look at the earning potential.
-The average salary for RNs in the Gem State is $89,770 per year, but keep in mind that factors such as your education, experience, and workplace type can significantly influence your earnings.
+Recent data on RN wages in Idaho shows that registered nurses in the state earn $89,770 per year.
+Keep in mind that factors such as your education, experience, and workplace type can significantly influence your earnings.

 Helpful Resources for Idaho Nurses